SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/XMLNode/getChildren.md

 so.topic: reference
 ---

+# XMLNode.getChildren()

 Returns an array of the current node's children.